d-plaindoux/thicket/README.md

 [Scala](http://docs.scala-lang.org/overviews/core/implicit-classes.html)
 or [C#](https://msdn.microsoft.com/fr-fr/library/xhbhezf4.aspx).

+# Simple Examples

-# Simple Example: Hello World
+## Hello World

-A simple [Hello world](https://github.com/d-plaindoux/thicket/blob/master/thicket/examples/helloWorld.html) is available for execution [here](http://d.plaindoux.free.fr/thicket/examples/helloWorld.html) in order to demontrate the language.
+A simple [Hello world](https://github.com/d-plaindoux/thicket/blob/master/thicket/examples/helloWorld.html) is available for execution [here](http://d.plaindoux.free.fr/thicket/thicket/examples/helloWorld.html) in order to demontrate the language.
 This current version if not yet optimized and directly manipulates the DOM.
 This does not yet provide a simple and convenient library for reactive UI support.